hktonylee/SublimeNumberKing/README.md

  - You can choose different number format (int or float).

  - You can select next number, either in selection or in cursor.

+ - You can select the i-th column in CSV.

  - You can carry out any mathematical manipulation on selected numbers.